-2. Activities that Contribute to Achieving the Basic Policy
+II.
+Efforts that Contribute to Achieving the Basic Policy

 The Group aims to contribute to the development of society by fulfilling its corporate social responsibilities and achieving sound business growth in the course of its daily business activities.
-In order to enable a large number of shareholders and investors to invest in the Company on a long term and ongoing basis, we will strive to maximize the Company's corporate value over the medium to long-term.
+In order to enable a large number of shareholders and investors to invest in the Company on a long-term and ongoing basis, we will strive to maximize the Company's corporate value over the medium to long term.

 The specific details of the management strategy aimed at maximizing corporate value are as described in "1.
-Current Status of the Group (1) Business conditions during the fiscal year under review 4) Corporate Strategies and Issues to Be Addressed " in the Notice of the 76th Ordinary General Meeting of Shareholders.
+Current Status of the Group" in "(1) Business conditions during the fiscal year under review," in "IV.
+Corporate Strategies and Issues to Be Addressed" in the Notice of the 77th Ordinary General Meeting of

+Shareholders.

-3. Specific Measures to Prevent a Person Considered Inappropriate in the Light of the Basic Policy from Controlling the Company's Financial and Business Policy Decisions
+III.Specific Efforts to Prevent a Person Considered Inappropriate in light of Basic Policy from Controlling the Company's Financial and Business Policy Decisions

-As measures to prevent a person considered inappropriate in the light of the Basic Policy described in 1. above from controlling the Company's financial and business policy decisions, the Company introduced the takeover defense plan at the 61st Ordinary General Meeting of Shareholders held on June 22, 2007, and revised it upon receiving approval by a resolution of the 62nd Ordinary General Meeting of Shareholders held on June 20, 2008 (hereinafter the revised takeover defense plan is referred to as the "Plan").
+As efforts to prevent a person considered inappropriate in the light of the Basic Policy described in I. above from controlling the Company's financial and business policy decisions, the Company introduced the takeover defense plan at the 61st Ordinary General Meeting of Shareholders held on June 22, 2007, and revised it upon receiving approval by a resolution of the 62nd Ordinary General Meeting of Shareholders held on June 20, 2008 (hereinafter the revised takeover defense plan is referred to as the "Plan").